software-students-fall2022/specification-exercise-team-15/README.md

     - The games in the app store are not labeled well.
 It is hard to find similar games based on labels and categories.

-    - It is hard to keep track of game playing habits and schedules.
+    - It is hard to keep track of game playing history and habits.
 The only way is to go to the screen time section in settings, but the screen time section also contains the screen times of non-game-related apps.

   - 4 goals